 Unit Award - The Unit Award Scheme is a unique recording of achievement scheme, with a variety of different units to suit the ability of each group.
 This allows us to tailor the course to the needs of the students and means the course can change from year to year if needed.
 Students are encouraged to take this course if they have a particular interest in dance and music and wish to develop their skills gained in KS3.
 Students analyse dance pieces in reflection of the style and choreograph group performances working with others.

-In the first year we focus on developing essential performance skills and confidence by working through the following units:
+In the first year we focus on developing knowledge and understanding of essential performance skills and confidence by working through the following units: